-The Series A and Series B Warrants may not have any value.
+The Series A Warrants may not have any value.

-The Series A Warrants will have an exercise price of \$1.00 per share, subject to adjustment.
+The Series A Warrants will have an exercise price of \$ per share, subject to adjustment.
 They will be exercisable immediately and will expire 42 months after their date of issuance.
-The Series B Warrants will have an exercise price of \$1.09 per share, subject to adjustment.
-They will be exercisable as of the 45th day after their date of issuance and will expire 12 months after their date of issuance.
-In the event our share price does not exceed the exercise prices of either the Series A and Series B Warrants during the period when they are exercisable, the Series A and Series B Warrants may not have any value.
+In the event our share price does not exceed the exercise prices of the Series A Warrants during the period when they are exercisable, the Series A Warrants may not have any value.